vrockai/pipeline-test/docs/content.md

 ---

-## A comprehensive analysis of gut and skin microbiota in canine atopic dermatitis in Shiba Inu dogs
+## A comprehensive analysis of gut and skin microbiota in canine atopic dermatitis in Shiba Inu dogs.
+ 23.10.2023, _M Thomsen, A Künstner, I Wohlers, M Olbrich, T Lenfers, T Osumi, Y Shimazaki, K Nishifuji, SM Ibrahim, A Watson, H Busch, M Hirose_

+Like its human counterpart, canine atopic dermatitis (cAD) is a chronic relapsing condition; thus, most cAD-affected dogs will require lifelong treatment to maintain an acceptable quality of life.
+A potential intervention is modulation of the composition of gut microbiota, and in fact, probiotic treatment has been proposed and tried in human atopic dermatitis (AD) patients.
+Since dogs are currently receiving intensive medical care, this will be the same option for dogs, while evidence of gut dysbiosis in cAD is still missing, although skin microbial profiling in cAD has been conducted in several studies.
+Therefore, we conducted a comprehensive analysis of both gut and skin microbiota in cAD in one specific cAD-predisposed breed, Shiba Inu.
+Additionally, we evaluated the impact of commonly used medical management on cAD (Janus kinase; JAK inhibitor, oclacitinib) on the gut and skin microbiota.
+Furthermore, we genotyped the Shiba Inu dogs according to the mitochondrial DNA haplogroup and assessed its association with the composition of the gut microbiota.

 [Source](https://doi.org/10.1186/s40168-023-01671-2)

+10.1186/s40168-023-01671-2

 ---

-## High soluble fiber promotes colorectal tumorigenesis through modulating gut microbiota and metabolites in mice
+## High soluble fiber promotes colorectal tumorigenesis through modulating gut microbiota and metabolites in mice.
+ 20.10.2023, _J Yang, H Wei, Y Lin, ES Chu, Y Zhou, H Gou, S Guo, HC Lau, AH Cheung, H Chen, KF To, JJ Sung, Y Wang, J Yu_

+Dietary fibers are mainly fermented by the gut microbiota, but their roles in colorectal cancer (CRC) are largely unclear.
+Here, we investigated the associations of different fibers with colorectal tumorigenesis in mice.

 [Source](https://www.gastrojournal.org/article/S0016-5085(23)05139-9/pdf)

+10.1053/j.gastro.2023.10.012

 ---